-Something has got to change because they cannot put up with it anymore.
-Now they are leaning slightly more toward hate.
-But there's hope.
-They still love the house well enough to call and ask us to fix what they hate about it.
+Even if they are leaning slightly more toward hating their old house and giving up--there's hope.
+They still love the house well enough to call and ask us how to fix what they hate about it.

 When the "fixing" calls for major interior remodeling and home additions, they want to be smart investors.
 The house needs a lot and they want it all.
 How do we decide whether or not it is worth the investment?
 Will it assess?
 Tough questions.
 So here is a true story about how one couple handled this question.